No pet owner ever wants to hear their dog has lymphoma–

 Unfortunately, in most dogs, the lymphoma will recur.
 A second round of chemo will usually bring about a second remission in the majority of these dogs, but it is of much shorter duration than the first remission because the cancerous cells grow resistant to chemo drugs.
 And chemotherapy for lymphoma is expensive–typically running several thousand dollars.

-Empirical evidence from dog owners looking for something above & beyond conventional cancer therapy are crediting Cannabidiol (CBD) as an effective alternative-cancer-treatment to help increase longevity while bringing much needed comfort to their beloved family pets.
+Empirical evidence from dog owners looking for something above & beyond conventional cancer therapy are crediting CBD for dogs as an effective alternative-cancer-treatment to help increase longevity while bringing much needed comfort to their beloved family pets.

 Conventional veterinary medicine has traditionally treated canine lymphoma with chemotherapy, surgery or radiation.
-But there is a new medicine that is now being touted as the next best cancer fighter for dogs with lymphoma.
+But there is a new medicine that is now being touted as the next best cancer fighter for dogs with lymphoma — Cannabidiol.

 Within the medical science community, the discovery that cannabinoids have anti-tumoral, anti-inflammatory properties is increasingly recognized as a fundamental advancement in cancer therapeutics.
 CBD is fast becoming accepted as an effective alternative cancer treatment with a better ‘safety profile’ than conventional cancer drugs for the treatment of canine lymphoma.

 The therapeutic potential of cannabis appears limitless, extending far beyond just relieving nausea or pain in terminally ill dogs.